the Power of Idea Validation: From Concepts to Unicorns

 The Worth of Idea Validation

 Before we look at the list of tools, let’s address the elephant in the room: What exactly is idea validation?
-In layman’s terms, it’s the art and science of concluding after review whether your startup idea holds water—or as we say in Denver, “Does it hold snow?”
+In layman’s terms, it’s the art and science of determining whether your startup idea holds water—or as we say in Denver, “Does it hold snow?”
 This process ensures you’re not set outing on a fool’s errand, saving you from investing in something like the Titanic 2.0.

 How to Approach Idea Validation

-1. Conduct Market Research: Understand if there’s a need for your product or service.
+- Conduct Market Research: Understand if there’s a need for your product or service.

-20 Necessary Tools for Idea Validation
+20 Essential Tools for Idea Validation

 1. Google Trends